liyu158163/liyu158163/README.md

 🏢 I’m an engineer work at VisionChina Media.

-🖥 I’m an iOS、iPadOS、macOS、watchOS、tvOS、Flutter、Qt developer.
+🖥 I’m an iOS、iPadOS、macOS、watchOS、tvOS、Flutter and Qt developer.

 🏖 	 I like biking、climbing、fishing......